ttlew/conversation/dialog-build.md

     See [Methods to process values](dialog-methods.html) for other reformatting ideas.

 - **Getting confirmation**: Add a slot below the others that asks the user to confirm that the information you have collected is accurate and complete.
+The slot can look for responses that match the #yes intent.

     <table>
     <tr>